togashigreat/AnimeScraper/README.md

 ```

 ## Cli Tool
 You can use AnimeScraper in your command line too.
 Type `animescraper` for Usage.
-Available commands `search-anime`, `get-anime`, `search-character` etc.
+Available commands `search-anime`, `get-anime`, `search-character` etc. look at the Documentation for more information.

 **Example:**